HackBinghamton/hackbu-data-persistence/using-files.md

 In line `c`, we use the `write()` function to (you guessed it) write to the file.
 The argument is a string, and line represents a line from listOfLines.

 In line `d`, we write a newline to the file as well.
 This won't be interpreted as text, instead it will put a line break after the contents of `line` (which we previously wrote to the file in the line above).

+In line `e`, again we close the file so that other functions can open it and use it again.

 ### How is this useful? 🤔